arielsanchezmora/VMUG-Talks/2019-02-19 Seattle/readme.md

 # Learning SDN with NSX and OpenvSwitch as a vSphere admin for fun and profit

+v1.0, delivered in the [Seattle Usercon](https://twitter.com/MattThatITGuy/status/1097935565586984961)

+## Slides as presented

 If you just need the slides and don't care about the audio files, please click [here](https://github.com/arielsanchezmora/VMUG-Talks/raw/master/2019-02-19%20Seattle/F02U%20Learning%20SDN%20with%20NSX%20and%20OpenvSwitch%20as%20a%20vSphere%20admin%20for%20fun%20and%20profit%20-%20Seattle.pptx)

 If you want to play the audio and videio as well, please download the [zip file](https://github.com/arielsanchezmora/VMUG-Talks/raw/master/2019-02-19%20Seattle/Learning%20SDN%20with%20NSX%20and%20OpenvSwitch%20as%20a%20vSphere%20admin%20for%20fun%20and%20profit.zip), you may need to adjust the file path on the audio links and have an internet connection for Youtube.

 ## Feedback to improve for v1.1